ydydsnyd/mono/packages/replicache/doc/docs/reference/server-pull.md

 The `cookie` is an opaque-to-the-client value set by the server that is returned by the client in the next `PullRequest`.
 The server uses it to create the patch that will bring the client's Client View up to date with the server's.

-The cookie can be any [`JSONValue`](api#JSONValue) but just like with HTTP cookies you want to limit its size since it get sent on every request.
+The cookie must be orderable (string or number) or an object with a special `order` field with the same constraints.

 For more information on how to use the cookie see [Computing Changes for Pull](#computing-changes-for-pull).

-### `lastMutationID`
+### `lastMutationIDChanges`

-The ID of the last mutation that was successfully applied to the server from this client.
+A map of clients whose `lastMutationID` have changed since the last pull.

 ### `patch`